networkservicemesh/fanout/README.md

 * `worker-count` is the number of parallel queries per request.
 By default equals to count of IP list.
 Use this only for reducing parallel queries per request.
 * `policy` - specifies the policy of DNS server selection mechanism.
 The default is `sequential`.
   * `sequential` - select DNS servers one-by-one based on its order
-  * `weighted-random` - select DNS servers randomly based on `server-count` and `load-factor` params:
+  * `weighted-random` - select DNS servers randomly based on `weighted-random-server-count` and `weighted-random-load-factor` params.
-    * `server-count` is the number of DNS servers to be requested.
+* `weighted-random-server-count` is the number of DNS servers to be requested.
 Equals to the number of specified IPs by default.
+Used only with the `weighted-random` policy.
-    * `load-factor` - the probability of selecting a server.
+* `weighted-random-load-factor` - the probability of selecting a server.
 This is specified in the order of the list of IP addresses and takes values between 1 and 100.
 By default, all servers have an equal probability of 100.
+Used only with the `weighted-random` policy.
 * `network` is a specific network protocol.
 Could be `tcp`, `udp`, `tcp-tls`.
 * `except` is a list is a space-separated list of domains to exclude from proxying.
 * `except-file` is the path to file with line-separated list of domains to exclude from proxying.